Immediate Supervisor: President Bayan Claremont

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 The position requires the ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
-This requires fundamental math skills, which includes the ability to maintain a high level of accuracy in preparing and entering financial information.
+This requires intermediate to advanced math skills, which includes the ability to maintain a high level of accuracy in preparing and entering financial information.